awsdocs/amazon-rds-user-guide/doc_source/postgresql-kerberos-setting-up.md

 ## Step 2: Create an IAM Role for Amazon RDS to Access the AWS Directory Service<a name="postgresql-kerberos-setting-up.CreateIAMRole"></a>

 For Amazon RDS to call AWS Directory Service for you, an IAM role that uses the managed IAM policy `AmazonRDSDirectoryServiceAccess` is required\.
-This role allows Amazon RDS to make calls to the AWS Directory Service\.
+This role allows Amazon RDS to make calls to AWS Directory Service\.

 When a DB instance is created using the AWS Management Console and the console user has the `iam:CreateRole` permission, the console creates this role automatically\.
 In this case, the role name is `rds-directoryservice-kerberos-access-role`\.
-Otherwise, you must create the IAM role manually\.
+Otherwise, create the IAM role manually\.
 When you create this IAM role, choose `Directory Service`, and attach the AWS managed policy `AmazonRDSDirectoryServiceAccess` to it\.

 For more information about creating IAM roles for a service, see [Creating a Role to Delegate Permissions to an AWS Service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html) in the *IAM User Guide*\.